New York Rangers Odds

 - Period bets: Bet on which team will win the period you bet on.
 You can also bet over/under the total for that period.
 If you can only watch one period of a game, this is a good way to get in on the action.

 - First player to score: Bet on which player you think will score the first goal of the game.
 The payouts are great on this bet, with even the best scorers in the game going off at odds of +500 or better.
 Some defensemen or bottom line forwards can go off near 30/1.

 - Over/Under points: Bet on how many points (goals and assists) a player will score in a game.
-Oftentimes, lines are set at 0.5 points, but some star players line is set at 1.5.
+Lines are often set at 0.5 points, but some star players’ lines are set at 1.5.

 Learn more about NHL player props.

 DraftKings is one of the premiere names in the sports betting world.
 No sportsbook offers as many options, markets, and lines as DraftKings.